 Impact Driver vs drill; what’s the dif?
 Let’s sort out the differences between traditional cordless drills and impact drivers, so that woodworkers everywhere can prepare for this potential dialog in their own home.

 An impact driver combines much higher rotational torque than traditional drills, with fast paced rotational tapping (not to be confused with hammer drills with deliver tapping from the rear to help power through concrete and other hard materials) which serves to nudge the fastener along while keeping the screw tip in place without spinning out of the slots.
 To understand this better, picture a wrench placed securely onto a bolt, and a hammer tapping it to give it some additional power as it turns the bolt.
 It essentially does what you intuitively do when you are driving a long screw and the goin’ starts to get tough.
 You stop the constant drilling, and start bumping the trigger and letting go to give the screw a bit more “umph”.
 This approach works to an extent, but the human reflex is only able to do about one bump per second, while an impact driver can deliver about 50 bumps per second.
 You might ask, “Don’t all those bumps make for a rough ride?”
 Well, think about driving down a rough road in a car.
 If you go slow it feels bumpy, but at high speeds, it just turns into a loud hum.
-An impact driver feels smooth in spite of all that bumping, but you do hear a loud hum as a result of all those impacts.
+It feels smooth in spite of all that bumping, but you do hear a loud hum as a result of all those impacts.
 Loud enough that you will want to wear ear protection if you are driving a lot of screws.
-Also loud enough that it will make you unpopular if you do a demonstration for your friends in a quiet office setting (yes, there is a story there)
+Also loud enough that it will make you unpopular if you do a demonstration for your friends in a quiet office setting (yes, there is a story there.)

 Where does an impact driver fit in a woodworking shop?